s0lar1te/minecraft-bedrock-utilities/README.md

 - bedrock illegal items guide: a guide to the order in which to do things to collect every illegal item in minecraft bedrock edition
 - java illegal itews guide: a guide to collect the main illegal blocks in java edition
 - s0lar1te resource pack - my resource pack (may not own all assets)
+- new gbc guide - a list of all illegal blocks obtainable from GBC that survive in the current update
+-

 credits:
 - https://github.com/p12h4 for some of the information in the illegals guide